kahst/BirdNET-Analyzer/README.md

 sudo docker build -t birdnet .
 ```

+NOTE: You need to run docker build again whenever you make changes to the script.

 In order to pass a directory that contains your audio files to the docker file, you need to mount it inside the docker container with <i>-v /my/path:/mount/path</i> before you can run the container.

 You can run the container for the provided example soundscapes with: